mswarasi/General-MultiplexBayes/README.md

 pick <- seq(1,10000,5)   # keeping every 5th

+### Choose the convergence tolerance, epsilon, in the EM algorithm.
+We have used epsilon = 0.001 for all results in the article.
+epsilon <- 0.001

+### Specify the maximum number of iterations, emmaxit, in the EM algorithm.
+We use emmaxit = 200 throughout the article.
+Note that the EM algorithm usually converges fast and never reaches the max limit.
+emmaxit <- 200

 ### Choose an initial value.
 One can start at the true value, the default value p0=c(.90,.06,.03,.01), delta0=c(.95,.95,.98,.98), or any reasonable choice:

 p0 <- c(.90,.06,.03,.01)